CedarSafe, by Giles & Kendall, Inc.

 Aromatic Eastern Red Cedar

 Aromatic Eastern Red Cedar, also known as Juniperus Virginiana, is one of 13 Juniper species native to the United States.
-Eastern Redcedar is found only in the United States, most prevalent in the eastern and central parts of the U. S., predominantly in four states.
+Eastern Red Cedar is found primarily in North America (covering southeastern Canada to the Gulf of Mexico and east of the Great Plains), most prevalent in the eastern and central parts of the U. S., predominantly in four states.
 According to the U.S. Forest Service’s Forest Industry Analysis, 53% of all Eastern Red Cedar trees are found in Arkansas, Tennessee, Kentucky, and Missouri.
 Aromatic Eastern Red Cedar is a small conical-shaped evergreen.
 Its wood is fragrant, reddish-brown, easily-worked, and very durable.
 The Eastern Red Cedar thrives in limestone-based soils and grows naturally in the wild.

 The Eastern Red Cedar tree has many properties that set it apart from other trees referred to as cedar.
 The scent of the naturally occurring oil in the wood not only blends well with floral fragrances for perfumes, but the aroma and the beauty of the wood lends itself to many practical applications within homes.